fifi634/social-network/README.md

 ## Back-end configuration (Atlas by MongoDB)

 >>> Note for P7 audition (28, october 2022): '.env' file is complete and it's into this Github.
-You haven't need to create it and complete it.
+You haven't need to create and set it.

-You must create '.env' files in 'api/config/' directory with inside :
+You must create '.env' files in `api/config/` directory with inside :

 `# Server config :`